daigo0927/compare-deeplibs/README.md

-# compareing popular Deep Learning libraries
+# Compare popular Deep Learning libraries
 - tensorflow
 - keras
 - pytorch
 - chainer

-compare learning speed of each libraries, by training ResNet-18

-## main environment
-- python 3.5
-- tensorflow 1.1.0
+Compare popular deep learning libraries by their forward-backward speed.

+There may be more smart-style training script, really glad to see that.
+Best regards!